itsmeluciaa/Set-Application-Default-Volume/README.md

 # Set Game Default Volume
-This is an AutoHotkey script that automaticaly sets a specific system volume once you launch your desired game.
+This is an AutoHotkey script that lets you automaticaly sets a specific system volume once you launch your games.